numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

 been hidden from ``__dir__``.
 A particularly problematic example of that is ``np.core``, which is technically private but heavily used in practice.
-For a full overview of what's consider public, private or a bit in between, see `<https://github.com/numpy/numpy/blob/main/numpy/tests/test_public_api.py>`__.
+For a full overview of what's considered public, private or a bit in between, see `<https://github.com/numpy/numpy/blob/main/numpy/tests/test_public_api.py>`__.

 The size of the API and the lacking definition of its boundaries